amsmith1109/N2O-Scrambling/README.md

 ```ref_name.delta45 = delta_45_value```<br />
 ```ref_name.delta46 = delta_46_value```

 It is assumed that the full isotopic description of the reference gas is known and can be derived from these three parameters, and the mass dependent fractionation of oxygen.
-The value for $\delta$<sup>31</sup> assumes an unscrambled ratio for <sup>31</sup>R = <sup>15</sup>R<sup>$\alpha$</sup> + <sup>17</sup>R. This object variable needs to be saved as a .m file within the working directory of your project.
+The value for $\delta$<sup>31</sup> assumes an unscrambled ratio for <sup>31</sup>R = <sup>15</sup>R<sup>$\alpha$</sup> + <sup>17</sup>R. This object variable needs to be saved as a .mat file within the working directory of your project.
 The saved file will later be accessed by the related ```IsoData``` variable.

 ### IsoData

 The purpose of the IsoData object is to have a wrapper around raw IRMS measurements.
-Initializing an IsoData variable stores the raw measurements and provides the functions for calculating intensity ratios r, isotopic ratios R, and the isotopic deviation values $\delta.
+Initializing an IsoData variable stores the raw measurements and provides the functions for calculating intensity ratios r, isotopic ratios R, and the isotopic deviation values $\delta$.
+An example script showing how ```IsoData``` is used can be found under [/Matlab/Examples/IsoData_Example.m](/Matlab/Examples/IsoData_Example.m).

 ## Initializing IsoData variable
 Raw data from an IRMS is generally a table with two sets of columns for each faraday cup measurements; one set for reference gas and another for the sample.
 The reported values are a measure intensity.
 Continuous-flow measurments are reported as integrated voltage signals (e.g., mV-s) and dual-inlet measurements are reported as an average voltage (e.g., mV).
 A reference gas is measured before and after the sample gas.
 The two measurements are averaged to give a drift corrected measurement to compare against the sample gas measurement.
 This software uses the raw measurements to determine the scrambling coefficient.